NEDCC Offers a Wide Range of Imaging Services, Including:

 NEDCC has expanded its film reformatting studio to handle a broader range of delicate photographic material and unusual formats.
 NEDCC can digitize long-roll, wide-format black and white film, and all common amateur and professional film sizes from APS to 4"x5" in color negative, color transparency, and black and white.
 Using specialized equipment, we can also work with lantern slides, glass plates, nitrate negatives, and virtually any non-standard film format.

 NEDCC digitizes X-Ray film using a specialized laser scanning system capable of scanning film up to 14" X 17."
-NEDCC's X-ray scanning software includes measurement tools, annotation fields, false color rendition views and a detailed magnification viewer.
+NEDCC's X-Ray scanning software includes measurement tools, annotation fields, false color rendition views and a detailed magnification viewer.
+There is an urgency to address the reformatting of these materials, because many acetate based X-Ray films used well into the 1980s are degrading with vinegar syndrome.
+(This service is available thanks to a grant from the Andrew W. Mellon Foundation in 2008.)

 Interested in working with NEDCC on an imaging project?